merlins-lair/ArchScripts/README.md

 This step installs Arch to your hard drive. *IT WILL FORMAT THE DISK*

-Boot into your Arch ISO
+Boot into your Arch ISO & run commands:

 ```bash
 # Installer 1